cdl-geneseo/geneseo-dictionary/B/Blumpkin.md

 # Blumpkin

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blumpkin

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Blumpkin: The act of receiving a blow job while on the toilet.
 60% of people surveyed were familar with this term.
 BIervese, 2008